floweredscarf/su25/labs/lab12/index.md

 ![](img/RBtree-6.svg){: style="max-height: 250px;" }

-As there are 3 keys in the 2-3 node, we need to split it. `b` is pushed up, and `a` and `x` become their own nodes.
+As there are 3 elements in the 2-3 node, we need to split it. `b` is pushed up, and `a` and `x` become their own nodes.
 Since `a` and `x` become their own nodes, we convert their colors to **black**.
 Additionally, since `b` may be pushed up to become a member of another node, we convert its color to